grrlgeek/sql-docs/docs/dma/dma-assess-app-data-layer.md

 ---
-title: "Assess an app's data access layer with Data Migration Assistant"
+title: "Assess an App's Data Access Layer With Data Migration Assistant"
 description: Learn how to use the Data Migration Assistant to assess the data access layer for an application.
 The data access layer gives access to persisted data.
 author: ajithkr-ms
 ms.author: ajithkr
 ms.reviewer: randolphwest
-ms.date: 06/28/2024
+ms.date: 01/08/2025
 ms.service: sql
 ms.subservice: dma
 ms.topic: how-to